 Results – Binding assays

 There was a discussion about the results for the estrogen binding assays shown on figure 2, page 8.
 There was a question as to why there was no activity in the QA/QC SMPD test sample, but there was activity found in the QA/QC test samples of grab and POCIS.
 The thought was that the SPMD does not take up hormones/mimics, but then that would not explain the estrogen mimicry of the pesticides.
 The difference in background fluorescence may also account for the difference in the QA/QC blank results between SPMD vs the other two sample types.
 Could you please confirm our interpretation or provide a correct interpretation for these results?

+For figure 2, why is the detection limit the same for Grab & POCIS, but significantly different for SPMD?

 Why are there different EEQs for each sampling method in figure 1, page 8?
 For example, SPMD minimum is 120000 v. grab max at 650000.

 Can you please confirm the detection limit?

+In figure 4 (c), SPMD extracts; No dilution correction was used for which test?
+Why/why not?

 Results – Background fluorescence testing